How to Get a Promotion at Work

 Looking Outside the Department

 If there's no opportunity for advancement within your department, look for an opportunity elsewhere in the company.
 Always let your boss know that you are interviewing for a new position.
-You don't want the boss to get the news from a human resources person, or the manager of another department.
+You don't want the boss to get the news from a human resources person or from the manager of another department.
+Let her know that you appreciate her mentoring to this point and would like her support in the next phase of your career.
+You can lay the groundwork for this by discussing your career plans and aspirations as part of your performance reviews.

 Don't Assume You'll Get the Job

-As an internal candidate, you may have an edge, but that doesn't mean the job is in the bag.
+As an internal candidate you may have an edge, but that doesn't mean the job is in the bag.
 Take the time to update your resume and write a targeted cover letter for the job, just as you would for an outside company.
-Follow the application process, if there is one for applying for internal job postings.
+Follow the application process - if there is one - for internal job postings.

 Moving on Gracefully